 - Final exam (40%): the final exam is used to assess the individual level of knowledge and understanding of each student.
 It will include questions covering topics from all the classes.
 This item counts for 40% of the final mark.
-The minimum grade to pass the exam is 5. - Project and presentation (40%): Students will apply their knowledge to a real-life situation.
+To pass the exam the minimum grade is 5. - Project and presentation (40%): Students will apply their knowledge to a real life situation.
 They are expected to use the topics they learnt to use during the classes. - Class attendance and active participation (20%): Attendance in every session is expected and recorded by means of an attendance sheet.
 It is your responsibility to comply with this measure.
-Class attendance is compulsory and will be reflected on your final grades; punctuality is a must.
+Class attendance is compulsory and will be considered in your final grades; punctuality is a must.
 Note that unexcused absences reduce your score on the "attendance and participation" element of your final grade.
 In fact, two or more unexcused absences will result in an automatic score of zero and, in all likelihood, a fail mark for the course as a whole.

-Attended all the sessions + actively and consistently participated in the class discussions during the entire course period 20 Attended all the sessions + actively and consistently participated in most of the class discussions 15-19 No more than one unexpected absence + often participated in the class discussions 10-14 No more than one unexpected absence + participated in some class discussions 5-9 No more than one unexpected absence + limited or no participation in class discussions 1-4 Otherwise 0
+Attended all the sessions + actively and consistently participated in the 20 class discussions during the entire course period Attended all the sessions + actively and consistently participated in most 15-19 of the class discussions No more than one unexpected absence + often participated in the class 10-14 discussions No more than one unexpected absence + participated in some class 5-9 discussions No more than one unexpected absence + limited or no participation in 1-4 class discussions Otherwise 0